galaxyproject/training-material/topics/climate/tutorials/earth_system/tutorial.md

 To access those data you can use the ({% tool [Get species occurrences data](toolshed.g2.bx.psu.edu/repos/ecology/spocc_occ/spocc_occ/0.9.0) %}) tool.

-For more information follow the tutorial related to it called ({% link [Cleaning GBIF data for the use in Ecology](topics/ecology/tutorials/gbif_cleaning/tutorial.html#cleaning-gbif-data-for-the-use-in-ecology) %}).
+For more information follow the tutorial related to it called [Cleaning GBIF data for the use in Ecology]({% link topics/ecology/tutorials/gbif_cleaning/tutorial.html#cleaning-gbif-data-for-the-use-in-ecology %}).